-From a beginner’s perspective, trust me, it’s not THAT bad.
-You get to sell some pretty cool products, talk to some pretty passionate people, and you get to see direct results from your efforts.
-As a beginner, there’s one thing I’ve come to learn: Cold calling is what you make of it.
+Furthermore, cold calling is not THAT bad.
+You get to sell pretty cool products, talk to passionate people, and see direct results from your efforts.
+As a beginner, there is one thing I have come to learn: Cold calling is what you make of it.

-As a proselytizing missionary in Spain for two years, I learned a few things that paved my path to enjoying my time cold calling at The Selling Factory.
+As a proselytizing missionary in Spain for two years, I learned a few things that paved my path to enjoying my time cold calling at The Selling Factory: